RithanyaShivakumaar/Coding-Exercises/README.md

 # Ei-UI Library

 ## Description
-**Ei-UI Library** is a collection of reusable, pre-built UI components designed to help developers create **consistent, and visually appealing** user interfaces for Angular applications.
+**The Ei-UI Library** is a collection of reusable, pre-built UI components designed to help developers create consistent, and visually appealing user interfaces for Angular applications.

 The library includes components such as:
 - **Buttons**